Tutadit/DynamicTheme-FirefoxAddon/README.md

 # Dynamic Theme

- Use a file to mantain firefox theme
+ Use a file to dynamically mantain firefox theme

 # Tested on firefox linux
-# Dependency
+# Dependencies

  * Python 3
  * pyinotify